Message from the Chairman: Mike Bosazza

 Each set is sold complete and cannot be split up for single prints.
 These print sets can be obtained from Glen Knox or by visiting the NHT Office.

-The Trust now has a library of 349 books which are available to members for reading at the NHT Office.
+The Trust continues to build its library of Nautical Books and magazines.
+The books collection is now over 550 books.
+These are available to members for reading at the NHT Office.
 The full list of all the books is available on request.
 A request to all members when clearing out, please remember the Trust.
 We are always on the lookout for Nautical themed books and in particular those with a South African theme.

-We have duplicates of a few books and these are available to members for purchase.
+There are a few duplicates in the book collection and these books are available to members for purchase.
+List on request

 These books can be purchased through Glen Knox.
 The cost of postage will need to be added, unless picked up from the NHT Office in Simon`s Town or hand delivered within the Cape Town area.
 His contact details are firstname.lastname@example.org